 Initially I focussed on the sculptural aspect of this painting-semantic shape by executing these in the unpainterly material of rubber3.

 Later I made a number of these ‘exhibitionists’ in acrylic paint on linen and on cotton.
 Bi-coloured canvasses on which I painted one ore more white BIC-lighters, lighting a stable lighter flame.
 I titled these in variations of what they are: an honour and a pleasure4.
+They pay tribute to the qualities of colour and to the joy of painting.

 3: Works referred to are, amongst others, Nonmember(Thick), Plakat and Haengung 4: Works referred to are, amongst others, Eine Freude und eine Ehre, Drei Freuden und Drei Ehren and High Esteem